What is Rotator Cuff Repair Surgery (Single Row & Double Row)?

 Located within the shoulder joint and connecting the scapula (shoulder blade) to the humerus (upper arm bone), the rotator cuff is a sophisticated structure composed of a group of tendons and muscles.
 The rotator cuff’s tendons provide stability to the joint, while the muscles provide rotation.
 A patient may sustain an injury to the rotator cuff from a sports injury, a fall, repetitive overuse, or tendon degeneration.
 Rotator cuff injuries can range from a mild sprain to a complete tendon disruption.
-Rotator cuff repair surgery is generally required in Vail, Aspen and Denver, Colorado patients in cases that involve a partial or complete tendon tear.
+Rotator cuff repair surgery is generally required in Vail, Aspen, Colorado Springs and Denver, Colorado patients in cases that involve a partial or complete tendon tear.
 Dr. Matthew Provencher, orthopedic shoulder surgeon, offers single row and double row rotator cuff surgery techniques to return patients back to their activities following an injury.

 Patients affected by a rotator cuff injury may experience tenderness and sharp pain in the injured shoulder.
 If ice, rest and medications do not alleviate these troublesome symptoms, Dr. Provencher may recommend a single row or double row rotator cuff repair surgery.
 Following the surgical procedure, a strict rehabilitation program must be followed by the patient to help ensure a full recovery.